 2. Being overweight is most prevalent in the Western World.

-3. 61.1% of Japanese women think that restricting food intake is the best diet approach.
+3. 61.1% of Japanese women think that restricting food intake is the best diet approach, based on the weight loss success statistics.

-4. Resistance exercise, together with aerobic exercise, might be the best for quick weight loss.
+4. Resistance and aerobic exercise might be the best for quick weight loss, according to weight loss stats.

 A scientific review seems to back up this claim.
 According to it, 10 weeks of resistance training could increase the number of calories burned during rest by 7% and induce fat loss by around 4 pounds.